elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

     my-runtime-image   latest   0d1bd98fdd84        2 hours ago         887MB
     ```

-1. Tag the Docker image using [`docker tag`](https://docs.docker.com/engine/reference/commandline/tag/), replacing `my-image-id`, `docker-id-or-org-id`, and `my-runtime-image` as necessary. (`docker-id-or-org-id` is either your Docker id or, if you are a member of a team in an organization, the id of that organization.)
+1. Tag the container image using [`docker tag`](https://docs.docker.com/engine/reference/commandline/tag/), replacing `my-image-id`, `docker-id-or-org-id`, and `my-runtime-image` as necessary. (`docker-id-or-org-id` is either your Docker id or, if you are a member of a team in an organization, the id of that organization.)

    ```bash
    docker tag my-image-id docker-id-or-org-id/my-runtime-image:latest